Sunday 16 June 2019

 This was the third Lesser Grey Shrike I have seen in Britain.
 After an hour we retreated to the pleasant pub at the end of the lane and had a coffee and a meal.

 The Lesser Grey Shrike was to be our last success of the day.
 A later visit to Dunwich Heath near Minsmere failed to locate the male Red Backed Shrike which had been reported earlier in the afternoon and the supposed Iberian Chiffchaff at nearby Centenary Pond wasn't one in my opinion.
 Its song was not that of a Common Chiffchaff but neither was it that of an Iberian Chiffchaff.
-The song reminded me of another Chiffchaff with a strange song which turned up in my home county of Oxfordshire last year and although at first thought to be an Iberian Chiffchaff was proved to be not one but a Common Chiffchaff.
+The song reminded me of another Chiffchaff with a strange song which turned up in my home county of Oxfordshire last year and although at first thought to be an Iberian Chiffchaff was proved to be a Common Chiffchaff.

 However it had been a great day out and the main purpose of our trip, to see the Swallowtails at Strumpshaw Fen had been far more successful than we could ever have hoped.